techidaily/site-win11-tips/source/_posts/bringing-back-your-game-fixing-lol-connection-failure.md

 ## 2\.
 Rule Out Internet Issues

  If Riot servers are fully active, your internet might be the problem.
-Test your internet speed using[free internet speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) and ensure it's properly connected.
+Test your internet speed using [free internet speed test websites](https://www.makeuseof.com/best-free-websites-test-internet-speed/) and ensure it's properly connected.

  If the internet is connected and the connection is stable, clear the DNS cache.
 To do that, type**"Command Prompt"** in Windows Search and open the**Command Prompt** app**.** Enter**"ipconfig /flushdns"** and press**Enter** .